MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 ### Using Inventory Site Modifier

 This tool allows you to change the current Site/Location Code to a new code without losing any data.
-Refer to *Using Validate and Import buttons* on page 2 for information on the Validate and Import buttons, which make it possible to import large amounts of data.
+Refer to [Using the Validate and Import buttons](#using-the-validate-and-import-buttons) for information on the Validate and Import buttons, which make it possible to import large amounts of data.

-**To change an inventory site:**
+#### To change an inventory site

 1. Enter the starting Site ID.